-Fishing Foam Patterns Fishing Foam Patterns during the middle of the summer is pretty standard because there is less natural aquatic insects hatching.
+Fishing Foam Patterns Fishing Foam Patterns during the middle of the summer is pretty standard because there are less natural aquatic insects hatching.
 Trout are keying in on terrestrials, like grasshoppers, ants, and beetles.
-While simply throwing out a foam pattern into the river will work, their are a few techniques and tips that we […]
+While simply throwing out a foam pattern into the river will work, there are a few techniques and tips that we […]

 Summer Fly Fishing in Northern Michigan